bitewulign/visualization/02_activities/assignments/assignment_3.md

     > What information or message are you trying to convey with your visualization?

-💡 **Information/message conveyed:**  \n The pie chart visualizes the proportion of individuals at different vaccination stages:
+💡 **Information/message conveyed:**  The pie chart visualizes the proportion of individuals at different vaccination stages:

 - At least one dose
 - Partially vaccinated